atgu/bge_analysis/imputation/glimpse_hail_batch/README.md

   --merge-vcf-cpu MERGE_VCF_CPU
   --merge-vcf-memory MERGE_VCF_MEMORY
   --merge-vcf-storage MERGE_VCF_STORAGE
+  --gcs-requester-pays-configuration GCS_REQUESTER_PAYS_CONFIGURATION
+  --non-par-contigs NON_PAR_CONTIGS
 ```

 An example script for invoking this command with example input parameters is at `scripts/imputation.sh`.

+### Submission

+When you run the imputation script, it first creates a batch on your local computer and then submits one job to that batch.
+That job then will submit jobs after determining which checkpoints exist if requested (see below).
+This setup was chosen in
+order to use an unpublished Hail feature (Job Groups) and accommodate large analyses that might take a long time to submit.

 ### Docker Images

 There are two Docker images required:

 1. The image built above with `GLIMPSE` and `gcloud` specified by `--docker-glimpse`
-2. An image containing Hail specified by `--docker-hail`.
-The default for this image is `hailgenetics/hail:0.2.133`
+2. An image built above containing the custom version of Hail specified by `--docker-hail`.

 ### Selecting a Subset of the Data